Dropshipping vs ecommerce: a detailed comparison

 No premises required

 Dropshipping businesses don’t hold stock, meaning they don’t need a storage facility.
 They also don’t send stock out, so they don’t even need an office to process deliveries from.
-You can run a dropshipping business from your bedroom if you wish, with absolutely no need to spend money on renting out business premises in any capacity.
-This’ll save money, allowing you to reduce your outlay costs and reap more profits.

 No contact with stock

-Rather than doing stock checks, you can put all your energy into sourcing new products and building excellent client relationships.
+As a result, you can put all your energy into sourcing new products and building excellent client relationships.

 No staff

 Only the biggest dropshipping companies have staff on hand to deal with customers, but until you reach that point, you can go it alone.
-For those just starting out, this is a great way to build up a brand that is 100% yours.

 Global reach